wavelab/libwave/docs/ref/optimizers/ceres_tutorial.md

 - Since the cost function contains template code it has to reside in a header file.

-## How to define the optimization problem?
+## How do I define the optimization problem?
 In the previous section we have showed how one defines a cost function, here we will describe how one uses the cost function by setting up the optimization problem in Ceres.

     // The variable to solve for with its initial value.